 For people with melasma not fading away on its own or those who are bothered about their appearance can get those managed using dermatologist-recommended topical creams or cosmetic in-office procedures.
 There are several treatments available for melasma but a single treatment cannot be effective for every patient.
 However, in any treatment plan, wearing broad-spectrum sunscreens that protect the skin against UVA and UVB light must be included and used daily.
 In addition, the patients can also use a physical block like zinc and titanium oxide above chemical sunscreens to sun-protect the skin even more.
 It is recommended to stop the use of creams or makeup that can irritate the skin and the skin must be gently treated as much as possible.

-After the diagnosis of melasma the skin doctor in Bangalore at DNA Skin Clinic, often prescribes a cream containing hyd-roquin-one.
+After the diagnosis of melasma the skin doctor at DNA Skin Clinic, often prescribes a cream containing hyd-roquin-one.
 It is the most used and effective depigmenting agent which is available in low strengths in over-the-counter creams and higher strength in prescribed creams.
 This works by reducing the activity of melanocytes rather than destroying them and can provide maximum results in 3 to 6 months.
 The skin professional may even prescribe creams containing hyd-roquin-one combined with other depigmenting agents such as aze-laic acid, kojic acid, tret-inoin, corticosteroids, or glycolic acid.
 Other than these prescribed ones, there are also available over-the-counter natural products that can bleach the skin and are found to be effective in mild cases of melasma.

 Q.1 What triggers melasma?